Sashana Campbell

-Sashana Carolyn Campbell (born 2 March 1991) is a Jamaican footballer who plays as a defender for the Jamaica women's national team.
+Sashana Carolyn Campbell (born 2 March 1991) is a Jamaican footballer who plays as a defender for Frazsiers Whip and the Jamaica women's national team.

 Career

 Campbell attended Darton College and the University of West Florida before embarking on a professional career.

 In April 2022, Campbell joined Polish club Medyk Konin.
+She is part of the Football is Freedom organization led by Cedella Marley.

 International goals

 Scores and results list Jamaica's goal tally first.